-A legal name change for reasons other than marriage or divorce is a court-ordered name change and is usually because of personal preference or gender change.
+Most other situations require a court-ordered name change.
+A legal name change for reasons other than marriage or divorce is a court-ordered name change and is usually because of personal preference.

 It’s a common misconception but not all states require you to file your name change in court if it falls under the state’s usage method.
 So make sure to do your research and check your state’s legal name change laws before you consider changing your name.

 If you decide to go through and seek a court-ordered name change, the first step usually involves filing a petition with your local court clerk.
 You can visit your local county court clerk to get the appropriate forms.
 Once complete, you must submit them to the court clerk along with the filing fee, which varies from state to state and county to county.